SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch20:signals_fundamental_concepts.md

-     For example, on x86-32, integer divide-by-zero always yields a SIGFPE, but the handling of floating-point divide-by-zero depends on whether the FE_DIVBYZERO exception has been enabled.
-If this exception is enabled (using feenableexcept()), then a floating-point divide-by-zero generates SIGFPE; otherwise, it yields the IEEE-standard result for the operands (a floating-point representation of infinity).
-See the fenv(3) manual page and `<fenv.h>` for further information.
+     For example, on x86-32, integer divide-by-zero always yields a SIGFPE, but the handling of floating-point divide-by-zero depends on whether the `FE_DIVBYZERO` exception has been enabled.
+If this exception is enabled (using `feenableexcept(3)`), then a floating-point divide-by-zero generates `SIGFPE`; otherwise, it yields the IEEE-standard result for the operands (a floating-point representation of infinity).
+See the `fenv(3)` manual page and `<fenv.h>` for further information.

    * SIGHUP: When a terminal disconnect (hangup) occurs, this signal is sent to the controlling process of the terminal.
-We describe the concept of a controlling process and the various circumstances in which SIGHUP is sent in Section 34.6.
+We describe the concept of a controlling process and the various circumstances in which `SIGHUP` is sent in Section 34.6.

-     A second use of SIGHUP is with daemons (e.g., init, httpd, and inetd).
+     A second use of `SIGHUP` is with daemons (e.g., init, httpd, and inetd).
 Many daemons are designed to respond to the receipt of SIGHUP by reinitializing themselves and rereading their configuration files.
-The system administra- tor triggers these actions by manually sending SIGHUP to the daemon, either by using an explicit kill command or by executing a program or script that does the same.
+The system administrator triggers these actions by manually sending `SIGHUP` to the daemon, either by using an explicit `kill` command or by executing a program or script that does the same.

    * SIGILL: This signal is sent to the process who tries to execute an illegal